siovene/iovene.com/content/2013-05-27-trip-to-Nerpio.md

 I tested guiding both at 0.25x and 0.50x (with 1 being the sidereal speed), with the same poor results.

-Exhausted and out of ideas, I had to call it a night and decreet the end of the trip.
+Exhausted and out of ideas, I had to call it a night and decree the end of the trip.

 What's in the future?
 I firmly believe that the equipment is now perfectly